-Welcome to another blog post in our EDI mini-series!
-Here, we delve into the national data from our 2020-21 staff EDI review.
+Last year, we put together an EDI mini-series exploring the data from our 2020-21 staff EDI review.
+Here, we delve into the national data from our recently released national benchmark for 2023/24 so far.
 Specifically, we explore how individuals with specific protected characteristics experience working in our schools, with a spotlight on disability this week.

 Current Backdrop of Disability in England's School Staff

-For those who don't know, in 2020-21, we ran England's most extensive study of equality, diversity, and inclusion (EDI) among school staff.
-We reviewed the experience of over 16,000 staff members from 381 schools, 33 central trust teams, and 50 trusts.
-We inquired about the entire workplace experience, from recruitment to on-the-job experiences and advancement.
-This explored how individuals with various protected characteristics perceive their time working in schools and trusts.
-These included sexual orientation, ethnicity and race, gender, religion, and disability, the latter of which is the focus of this piece.
+For those who don’t know, in 2020-21, we ran England’s most extensive study of equality, diversity, and inclusion (EDI) among school staff.
+Since then schools and trusts across England have completed our EDI survey each year.
+We survey about the entire workplace experience, from recruitment to on-the-job experiences and advancement.
+This explores how individuals with various protected characteristics perceive their time working in schools and trusts.
+These include sexual orientation, ethnicity and race, gender, religion, and disability, the latter of which is the focus of this piece.

-Interestingly a quick search online for disability within England's schools tells you a lot about how being disabled changes the perspective of a pupil's time during education.
-For example, Citizens Advice has a great post on why "schools must not discriminate against a pupil because of their disability," and gov.uk's landing page provides fantastic signposting for SEND education, including the green paper published earlier this year.
-Yet, the experience of school staff with a disability seems an often overlooked experience.
+While a quick search online for disability within England’s schools tells you a lot about how being disabled changes the perspective of a pupil’s time during education and there is plenty of research which explores this theme further.
+The experience of school staff with a disability seems an often overlooked experience.
 Despite 18% of the adult population in Britain having a long-term illness, impairment, or disability, only 0.5% of the workforce identifies as disabled; this may be why such issues go undiscussed.
-So in this post, we're using our data to highlight the experiences of those staff in England with disabilities.
+So in this post, we’re using our data to highlight the experiences of those staff in England with disabilities.

 What are the key differences between disabled and non-disabled staff experiences?